-Non-perimeter well 46A, drilled into the andesite south of the stormwater pond, showed low levels of phenoxy herbicides, at $\le 0.49 \,\mu\text{g/L}$, and of chlorophenols, at $\le 0.58 \,\mu\text{g/L}$.
-Well 39R also had low levels of phenoxy herbicides ($\le 0.51 \,\mu\text{g/L}$), while chlorophenols were higher at ≤ 140 .
-However these values were well below the trigger levels (which do not apply to non-perimeter wells anyway as these are sampled for interest and not subject to the established action levels).
+Non-perimeter wells 39R and 46A showed low levels of phenoxy herbicides (\leq 32.3 μg/L and \leq 1.5 μg/L respectively) and chlorophenols (\leq 77.5 μg/L and \leq 0.3 μg/L respectively).
+These values were well below the trigger levels (which do not apply to non-perimeter wells anyway as these are sampled for interest and not subject to the established action levels).